 As you probably know, the tomahawk was invented by Native Americans and is a common symbol seen today to reflect the many warrior tribes from past centuries.
 A tomahawk is crafted by attaching a sharp, flat stone (sometimes chiseled to just the right shape) to a wooden stick.

-In modern day survival the tomahawk has made a comeback; many would-be survivalists have invested in a tomahawk.
-In military and search and rescue operations, a tomahawk is more than just a weapon — it’s also a good tool for door, window and lock demolitions, urban entry and exits, evacs, etc.
+In modern day survival the tomahawk has made a comeback; many would-be survivalists have already invested in a tomahawk.
+In military and search and rescue operations, a tomahawk is more than just a weapon — it’s also a good tool for door, window and lock demolitions, urban entry and exits, evacs, and other urban survival situations.

 Then it also has it’s place as a tactical weapon made famous by Native American tribes like the Apaches.
 Before you go practicing your throws with a tomahawk realize that as a throwing weapon these things can kill — only practice in a safe location and keep anyone else who is watching several yards away, and behind you.